-Hormonal changes and increased sebaceous gland activity is a natural part of human development and only contributes to acne formation when there’s some other underlying issue.
+Hormonal changes and increased sebaceous gland activity are a natural part of human development and only contribute to acne formation when there’s some other underlying issue.
 Some researchers have speculated that the increased oxidative stress and inflammation in acne patients are caused by the elevated sebum production.
-However, other studies suggest that the inflammation is caused by a dysfunctional gut flora and increased intestinal permeability.
+However, other studies suggest that the inflammation is closely linked to leaky gut and endotoxemia.

 When acne appears, the underlying gut issues might have been present for some time.
 Even sometimes from birth.
-When there’s an increased sebum production associated with hormones, the low-grade inflammation (8) caused by gut issues manifests itself with acne.
+When there’s an increased sebum production associated with hormones, the low-grade inflammation caused by leaky gut and gut dysbiosis manifests itself as acne (8).

 Other factors can also make acne worse during periods of hormonal change: